Israeli government meeting to decide on Hamas hostage deal, short-term cease-fire in Gaza

 Prime Minister Benjamin Netanyahu is set to convene Israel's war cabinet and then his full government Tuesday amid progress in negotiations for a temporary cease-fire in the country's war with the Palestinian group Hamas that's expected to see some Israeli hostages released.

-During this time, aid will also be allowed into Gaza, with a total of 300 trucks carrying aid, including cooking oil for bakeries and fuel for hospitals, a source familiar told CBS News.
+During this time, aid will also be allowed into Gaza, with 300 trucks per day carrying aid, including cooking oil for bakeries and fuel for hospitals, a source familiar told CBS News.

 If the first phase goes as planned, roughly 20 more hostages will be released by Hamas and the pause in fighting extended.